TabbycatDebate/tabbycat/docs/features/venue-constraints.rst

 Applying venue constraints
 ==========================

-Venue constraints are applied automatically when the draw is generated.
-However, at this point, only team, institution and division constraints can be accounted for.
-Generating the draw doesn't generate an adjudicator allocation, so if there are any adjudicator venue constraints, they won't be taken into account.
+If you don't have any venue constraints for adjudicators, venue constraints are applied automatically when the draw is generated.

+However, if you have one or more venue constraints for adjudicators, it's not possible to take adjudicator venue constraints into account during draw generation, because the adjudicator allocation isn't known then.
+You'll need to run the venue allocation yourself after you've allocated adjudicators.

-If after you allocate adjudicators, or at any other point (say, after adding a new venue constraint), you would like to re-run the venue allocation algorithm, you can do so under **Edit Venues** (while looking at the draw), then in the screen where you can edit venues, click the **Auto Allocate** button.
+To run venue allocation, go to **Edit Venues** (while looking at the draw), then in the screen where you can edit venues, click the **Auto Allocate** button.
+You can also do this at any other point (say, after adding a new venue constraint) if, for whatever reason, you would like to re-run the venue allocation algorithm.

 If a venue constraint couldn't be met, a message will show in the "conflicts/flags" column of the draw.
 A constraint might not be met for a